 Retrofitting and Bolting of New Houses?

-Many newer homes built on flat lots such as those found in San Jose, Fremont, Santa Clara County, and much of the Peninsula may need additional bolting because of two serious deficiencies: one created by the California Building Code and the other by common construction practices.
+Many newer homes built on flat lots (for us new means built after 1958) such as those found in San Jose, Fremont, Santa Clara County, and much of the Peninsula may need additional bolting because of two serious deficiencies: one created by the California Building Code and the other by common construction practices.
 One deficiency has been part of the code since its inception in 1927.
 The other deficiency is caused by over-sized holes, of which contractors are invariably guilty.
 These deficiencies are discussed below.

 Newer houses on flat lots, even if they are not retrofitted, have a very low incidence of serious structural damage.
 While working with FEMA the author did not document a single newer bolted home that suffered catastrophic damage.
 This is not to say damage did not occur.
 The primary failure was due to mudsills splitting because the bolts were placed in oversized holes, though as shown by the photos below it is possible for the entire floor to slide off the base of the house.

 In the case of houses being damaged by oversized holes, a house would normally move an inch or so on the foundation and the house would still be fully habitable once water and gas lines are repaired.
 All of this is being mentioned to point out that the likelihood of catastrophic damage is close to zero, that you will still have adequate shelter after an earthquake, that if damage does occur it should be readily repairable, and in my opinion this type of retrofit should only be considered if you want to make absolutely sure your house only suffers very minimal damage.
 Even though no one can say for sure what will happen, this information is based on empirical evidence from previous earthquakes.
 I hate to talk you out of giving us a job, but you need to know what you are paying for.

 This is a Serious Problem